fjaguero/site/about.markdown

 ![banner.jpg](/uploads/banner.jpg)

-I work as a Technical Product Manager at [Lang.ai](https://lang.ai), a platform to automate the tagging of support tickets and calls.
+I work as a Technical Product Manager at [Lang.ai](https://lang.ai), a platform for data-driven automations to scale support teams.
 You can learn more about my work experience in my [LinkedIn profile](https://www.linkedin.com/in/fjaguero/).

 ## Side projects